tinymce/tinymce-docs/enterprise/get-tinymce-bugs-fixed.md

 keywords: enterprise bug bugs patch patches
 ---

-TinyMCE is an open source project that relies on you, the community, to report and fix bugs through our [Github project](https://github.com/tinymce/tinymce).
+TinyMCE is an open source project that relies on the community, to report and fix bugs.
+You can do this through our [Github project](https://github.com/tinymce/tinymce).

 The team behind TinyMCE invests a lot of time in fixing community-reported bugs - particularly high priority issues.
 Just check out our [changelog]({{ site.baseurl }}/changelog/) and I am sure you will agree!